Skip to main content

 Your Securities Gift Grows With Your Portfolio

-Arizona law answers that question clearly: the gift includes the additional securities, as long as they were acquired because of your ownership of the original shares.
+Arizona law answers clearly: the gift includes the additional securities.
+The additional shares must have been acquired because of your ownership of the original shares, not through a separate purchase at the market sale price.

 If a testator executes a will that devises securities and the testator then owned securities that meet the description in the will, the devise includes additional securities owned by the testator at death to the extent the additional securities were acquired by the testator after the will was executed as a result of the testator's ownership of the described securities.